michel-leonard/ciede2000-color-matching/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or suggestions.
-Also, we aim to extend the compatibility of the `deltaE-2000` function to additional programming languages to meet the diverse needs of our users.
+Also, we aim to extend the compatibility of the `deltaE-2000` function to additional programming languages to meet the diverse needs of the users.
 Contributions are encouraged!

 ### Planned Languages
 - **Go**: In Progress